younes921722/Chat-With-SQL-Data/README.md

 ### Connecting to the Database

-1. Fill in your database credentials in the sidebar under "Settings".
-2. Click "Connect" to establish a connection to your MySQL database.
-3. A success message will appear if the connection is successful.
+.
+A success message will appear if the connection is successful.

 ### Interacting with the Chatbot